Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE)

-More precisely, the confident predictions are the ones with the greatest posterior probabilities of the label $Y$ given image $X$ and model parameters $\theta$: $p(Y|X,\theta)$, whereas we describe as part of the theoretical justification that the most reliable samples from the standpoint of an EM-framework are the ones with the greatest posterior probability of the image/label tuple $p(Y,X |\theta)$.
-As such, basic pseudolabeling ignores the probability of the unlabeled sample occuring given the model parameters $p(X|\theta)$ and overlooks the impact that this probability has on the reliability of inclusion in the labeled clusters for retraining.
+More precisely, the confident predictions are the ones with the greatest posterior probabilities $p(Y|X,\theta)$, whereas we describe as part of our theoretical justification that the most reliable samples for EM have the greatest posterior probability of the image/label tuple $p(Y,X |\theta)$.
+As such, basic pseudolabeling ignores the probability of the unlabeled sample occurring given the model parameters $p(X|\theta)$.
 Clearly, if $X$ is an outlier sample then $p(X|\theta)$ is much smaller than if $X$ is an inlier sample.
-As such, our intuition is that the presence of outlier samples can be understood as a potential failure case of pseudolabeling methods, with the symptoms of this failure being the exacerbation of confounding errors.
+As such, our intuition is that outlier samples can be understood as a potential failure case that may exacerbate confounding.